ObolNetwork/charon/README.md

 We are moving fast so check back in regularly to track the progress.

 Charon is a distributed validator, so its main responsibility is performing validation duties.
-The status of supported duties are:
+The status of supported duties are (🚧 means under construction):

 | Duty | Teku | Lighthouse    |
 |------|------|---------------|